your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/dragon_turtle.md

 - _**Multiattack.**_ The dragon turtle makes three attacks: one with its bite and two with its claws.
 It can make one tail attack in place of its two claw attacks.
 - _**Bite.** Melee Weapon Attack:_ +13 to hit, reach 15 ft., one target. _Hit:_ 26 (3d12 + 7) piercing damage.
 - _**Claw.** Melee Weapon Attack:_ +13 to hit, reach 10 ft., one target. _Hit:_ 16 (2d8 + 7) slashing damage.
 - _**Tail.** Melee Weapon Attack:_ +13 to hit, reach 15 ft., one target. _Hit:_ 26 (3d12 + 7) bludgeoning damage.
-If the target is a creature, it must succeed on a DC 20 Strength saving throw or be pushed up to 10 feet away from the dragon turtle and knocked prone.
+If the target is a creature, it must succeed on a DC 20 Strength saving throw or be pushed up to 10 feet away from the dragon turtle and knocked [[prone]].
 - _**Steam Breath (Recharge 5–6).**_ The dragon turtle exhales scalding steam in a 60-foot cone.
 Each creature in that area must make a DC 18 Constitution saving throw, taking 52 (15d6) fire damage on a failed save, or half as much damage on a successful one.
 Being underwater doesn't grant resistance against this damage.